melo-velo/dabbler/README.md

 Happy dabbling!

-Prerequisites to run website: Have java jdk install, have node.js installed.
-Have both in path accessible.
+Prerequisites to run website: Have java jdk, node.js installed.

 Step #1: To use the website, open code in IDE and build it.
 If build is successful, move onto step #2.